 NecksLevel Glide Review: Overview

 The NecksLevel Glide is essentially a glider for performing neck exercises with or without resistance.
-The aluminum alloy base consists of a flat platform that glides side to side.
+The aluminum alloy base has a flat platform that glides side to side.
 Attached are three different resistance bands that snap in place to resist the movement of the glider.

 The standard NecksLevel is designed to be used while lying on your back.
 You simply position the device under your head lengthwise and turn your head side to side to set the device in motion.
 You can also rotate the device 90º to use it for chin tucking motions, or at an angle to isolate certain neck stretches.

-This tool is remarkably easy to use; toggling in between resistance bands is a snap you can perform one-handed in between sets.
-And to help you get started, each device comes with two sets of rehab protocol, beginner and advanced, as well as plenty of free resources online to help you get the most out of the device.
+It’s also really easy to add resistance with the built in resistance bands that can be adjusted one-handed in between sets.
+Plus to help you get started, each device comes with two sets of rehab protocols, beginner and advanced, as well as plenty of free resources online to help you get the most out of the device.

 How to Use a NecksLevel Glide